lingui/js-lingui/website/docs/tutorials/react-patterns.md

 ## Memoization pitfall

-In the following contrived example, we document how welcome message will or will not be updated when locale changes.
+In the following contrived example, we document how a welcome message will or will not be updated when locale changes.

-The documented behavior is expected, because of how `useMemo` dependencies work.
-In order for translations to update, the `useMemo` needs to depend on the i18n context.
+The documented behavior may not be intuitive at first, but it is expected, because of how `useMemo` dependencies work.

-We acknowledge that this is not intuitive, and we're open to accepting a solution to make this easier.
+To avoid bugs with stale translations, use the `_` function returned from [`useLingui`](/ref/react#uselingui): it is safe to use with memoization because its reference changes whenever the Lingui context updates.
+We are open to accepting solutions to make working with the Lingui context easier.

 Please also note that `useMemo` is meant as a performance optimization in React and you probably don't need to memoize your translations.
 Additionally, this issue is not present when using the `Trans` component which we recommend to use when possible.